-Component Task 1 Task 2 Task 3 Task 4 Weighting % Australian Food Industry Research Task Module Test Food Product Development Design Implementation Trial HSC Exam Term 4 Week 9 2022 Term 1 Weeks 8 - 10 2023 Term 2 Week 10 2023 Term 3 Weeks 3-4 2023 H1.2, H3.1 H1.1, H1.2, H1.3, H1.4 H1.1, H1.3, H1.4, H4.1 H1.1, H1.2, H1.3, H4.2, H5.1 Knowledge and understanding of course content 10 30 40 Knowledge and skills in designing, researching, analysing and evaluating 10 5 15 30 Skills in experimenting with and preparing food to apply theoretical concepts 15 15 30 Marks 25 15 30 30 100
+Task 1 Task 2 Task 3 Task 4 Nature of tasks Australian Food Industry Research Task Module Test Food Product Development Design Implementation Trial HSC Examination Timing Term 4 Week 9 2023 Term 1 Weeks 9 - 10 2024 Term 2 Week 10 2024 Term 3 Weeks 3-4 2024 Outcomes assessed H1.2, H3.1, H1.4 H1.1, H1.2, H1.3, H1.4 H1.1, H1.3, H1.4, H4.1 H5.1 H1.1, H1.2, H1.3, H4.2, H2.1 Components Weighting % Knowledge and understanding of course content 10 30 40 Knowledge and skills in designing, researching, analysing and evaluating 10 5 15 30 Skills in experimenting with and preparing food to apply theoretical concepts 15 15 30 Total % 25 15 30 30 100

-COURSE: INFORMATION PROCESSES AND TECHNOLOGY
+COURSE : INFORMATION PROCESSES AND TECHNOLOGY

 1. Project Management 20

 2. Information Systems and Databases 20

 3. Communication Systems 20

 4. Two Option Strands: 40

 Select two from the following:

 Transaction Processing Systems

 or

 Decision Support Systems

 or

 Automated Manufacturing Systems

 or

-Multimedia Systems
+- Multimedia Systems

-H1.1 applies an understanding of the nature and function of information technologies to a specific practical situation H1.2 explains and justifies the way in which information systems relate to information processes in a specific context H2.1 analyses and describes a system in terms of the information processes involved H2.2 develops solutions for an identified need which address all of the information processes H3.1 evaluates the effect of information systems on the individual, society and the environment H3.2 proces demonstrates ethical practice in the use of information systems, technologies and sses H4.1 proposes ways in which information systems will meet emerging needs H5.1 justifies the selection and use of appropriate resources and tools to effectively develop and manage projects H5.2 assesses the ethical implications of selecting and using specific resources and tools H6.1 analyses situations, identifies a need and develops solutions H6.2 solutic selects and applies a methodical approach to planning, designing or implementing a H7.1 implements effective management techniques H7.2 uses methods to thoroughly document the development of individual and/or group projects
+H1.1 applies an understanding of the nature and function of information technologies to a specific practical situation H1.2 explains and justifies the way in which information systems relate to information processes in a specific context H2.1 analyses and describes a system in terms of the information processes involved H2.2 develops solutions for an identified need which address all of the information processes H3.1 evaluates the effect of information systems on the individual, society and the environment H3.2 demonstrates ethical practice in the use of information systems, technologies and processes H4.1 proposes ways in which information systems will meet emerging needs H5.1 justifies the selection and use of appropriate resources and tools to effectively develop and manage projects H5.2 assesses the ethical implications of selecting and using specific resources and tools H6.1 analyses situations, identifies a need and develops solutions H6.2 selects and applies a methodical approach to planning, designing or implementing a solution H7.1 implements effective management techniques H7.2 uses methods to thoroughly document the development of individual and/or group projects